-Safety Tips and Travel Insurance for Visitors China
+Safety Tips and Travel Insurance for Visitors in China

 China is a hot new destination for world travelers and visitors in more ways than one.
 Travel here is booming.
-It is the 4th most visited destination in the world (after traveling to France, the travel to the United States, and travel to Spain).
+It is the 4th most visited destination in the world (after France, the United States, and Spain).
 The country also ranks first in the world regarding the travel industry’s contribution to employment.
 And it’s a country on the cutting edge of cuisine, fashion, technology, and entertainment.

 China wasn’t always so accessible.
 In fact, between 1949 and 1974, the tourism industry was closed to all but select foreign visitors.
-And today’s tourists are often playing catch up when it comes to their knowledge about the country.
+Today’s tourists are often playing catch-up when it comes to their knowledge about the country.
 Our guide to China covers Chinese travel insurance and safety advice to help every traveler have the best possible trip.

 Travel Insurance for China